 Please read these instructions BEFORE accessing the application.

-- Begin the PLUS Loan Application Process (Request a Direct PLUS Loan)
+- To begin the Federal Direct Graduate PLUS Loan application, select "Request a Direct PLUS Loan"